 We wouldn't be an ethical nor sustainable business if we didn't choose to give back to this beautiful planet we call home.
 For us it's a no brainer.

-Indigo and Salt chooses to support five fantastic charities spreading our love across very different and very worthwhile causes.
-All these charities have been chosen for
+During 2017 - 2019, Indigo and Salt chose to support five fantastic charities spreading our love across very different and very worthwhile causes.
+All these charities were chosen for

-We do this by donating AU$1 from every order purchased.
-We also believe that donation should be to a charity that reflects you, our customer.
-We ask you to nominate your choice of charity as you finalise your purchase.
+We did this by donating AU$1 from every order purchased.
+We also believed that donation should be to a charity that reflected you, our customer.
+We therefore asked you to nominate your choice of charity as you finalised your purchase.